Regis College Senior Honors Program

 Humans vary greatly in a lot of things; intelligence is no exception.
 Differences in intelligence can mean major variations in quality of life.
 Not only can intelligence, often summarized by IQ scores, predict academic success, job income, and marriage stability, but it can also be used to determine life length (Kosslyn & Rosenberg, 2006).
 Research shows that every point increase in IQ can result in an increase of up to $616 in income each year (Zarorsky, 2007).
 Intelligence can predict a lot in a person's life, so it is important to understand intelligence and how it relates to structures in the brain.

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Healy, Caitlin, "A Study of G-Factor Intelligence in Correlation with Gray Matter Volume, White Matter Volume, and Neuron Density in the Cerebral Cortex" (2008).
-All Regis University Theses.
+Regis University Student Publications (comprehensive collection).
 494.